Headers

 '*/*'

 Header values should always be printable ASCII strings.
-Attempting to set invalid header name or value strings will raise a ValueError
+Attempting to set invalid header name or value strings will raise a ValueError.

 Accessing headers